Atinos31/UGA_TOURS/README.md

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.
--   Full stack Wattsapp group
+-   Full stack Wattsapp group for the positive feeback and encouragement.
--  Tutor support
+-  Tutor support for solving techincal issues with gitpod.
--  Slack
+-  Slack for always having an answer when i needed it.